d2l-ai/d2l-en/chapter_preface/preface.md

 At times, to avoid unnecessary repetition, we encapsulate the frequently-imported and referred-to functions, classes, etc. in this book in the `d2l` package.
-For the first time to use them, we will use `d2l.show_source` to print its definition.
+For the first time to use a function or a class, we will use `d2l.show_source` to print its source codes.
 For example:

 ```{.python .input  n=1}
 import d2l